genext/obsidian/3. English/Vocabulary/z.md

 #Vocabulary
 zero in
 ?
-to direct all your attention towards a particular person or thing SYN home in on
+to ==direct all your attention towards== a particular person or thing SYN home in on
 ![[100. media/image/10348.jpg|200]]
 **Synonyms:** Focus, concentrate, aim, target, pinpoint, focus attention on.